Skip to contents

 How do xstars() and xestars() differ in results?

-The impressive increase in speed and more memory-efficiency comes with some minor costs.
+The impressive increase in speed comes with some minor costs.

-Second, the different sampling strategy may guarantee not only a faster, but also a fairer parameter selection, as they are all selected from the same subsamplings.
-This may lead to different selected hyperparameters between the older and the new methodology.
+The different sampling strategy that guarantees not only a faster, but also a fairer parameter selection, may lead to different selected hyperparameters between the older and the new methodology.

 • Created the classes coglasso and select_coglasso, with related print() and plot() methods.
 These former is returned when using coglasso(), while the latter when using any function that performs model selection as its final step (i.e. bs(),select_coglasso(), and all the model selection functions).